apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 *Store the second 12 words online, in multiple locations.*

 These words can be emailed to yourself, put on cloud storage, stored in a private repo, ftp, whatever.
 An important additional step which I like to do, is to hide these words in an image using the program steghide.

+#### embedding words in image

+{% highlight bash %}
+$ echo "rival garden idea assault alter expire protect guess goddess thought chase illegal" >> file.txt
+$ steghide embed -cf cat.jpg -ef file.txt
+{% endhighlight %}

+`cf` = cover file
+`ef` = embedded file

+The program also allows you to protect your data with a password if choose, but this is optional.

+#### extracting words from image

+{% highlight bash %}
+$ steghide extract -sf cat.jpg
+{% endhighlight %}

+`sf` = steganographic file (cover file + embedded file)

-If you're familiar with command line programs then you'll find it really easy to use.
-Here is a [great tutorial][steghidetutorial], if the link is down then click [here][steghidetutorial2].
+Here is a [great tutorial][steghidetutorial] if you need more detail, if the link is down then click [here][steghidetutorial2].

 ### c. mindgrapes storage